RamblingCookieMonster/Citrix.NetScaler/README.md

 ### Get-NSSessionCookie

 This command creates a session on a Citrix NetScaler.
-You can use this session until it expires for all the commands in this module, as well as any other commands you run against a NetScaler.
+You can use this session until it expires for all the commands in this module, as well as any other REST API calls you run against that NetScaler.

 ### Get-NSObjectList